 (15) Positive or negative cash flow from any real and personal property and assets, including a business and investments;

 (16) Debts or debt service assumed by either party; and

 (17) Any other reason consistent with the best interest of the child, taking into consideration the circumstances of the parents.

-If You Want to know more about Child Support Payments, Contact a Houston Child Support Lawyer
+If You Want to Know More About Payment Calculation, Contact an Arlington, Texas Child Support Lawyer

 To set up a free legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.
-With more than 20 years of legal experience successfully representing clients throughout Texas, our Texas divorce attorneys are always eager to put our knowledge and skill to work for you.
+With more than 20 years of legal experience successfully representing clients throughout Texas, our Arlington, TX family law attorneys are always eager to put our knowledge and skill to work for you.